Do You Know the Donut Man?

 DM: No, we came up with Donut Man.
 Once we started our own franchise we thought, “We got to get a name.
 We can’t call it ‘Jim’s Donut.’
 No way!”
 We were struggling to come up with a name.
-My best friend and I would always go to dinner.
-We were at dinner, and this little girl came up to me and said, “Hi Donut Man!” and that was it.
-All because a little girl came up to me and called me ‘Donut Man.’
+But my best friend and I would always go to dinner, and once this little girl came up to me and said, “Hi, Donut Man!”
+So that was it.
+All because a little girl came up to me and called me 'Donut Man.’

 GR: What were you doing at J.C.
 Penney’s?

 DM: I was a department manager.
 I was real successful at it.
 I had set up goals and Penney had a problem: they were starting to disperse some other managers.
 I was very close to the district manager; I was his first promotion.
 He talked to me and said, “I don’t think we can get you your goal.”
 That’s why we started looking at other places.

 GR: I always hear these stories that Elvis ate here.